Professional Bull Riders: Team Series

 Debuting in 2022, the PBR Team Series features teams of bull riders representing different regions of the United States competing against each other.
 There were eight founding teams during the first two seasons.
 Each team has seven protected roster riders and can have a maximum of five reserve roster riders in cases of riders on the protected roster getting injured during the season.
 There are regular-season events taking place in each respective team's hometowns, as well as two "neutral site" events.
 The season culminates with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 The PBR Team Series runs from the summer to autumn of every year.
 In its inaugural year, there were two preseason events in Bismarck, North Dakota, and Mill Spring, North Carolina.
-In 2023, Camping World became the tour's title sponsor.
+From 2023 through 2025, Camping World was the tour's title sponsor.
 In 2024, two new teams were added.

 During the first two seasons, all eight teams competed at the Championship at T-Mobile Arena.
 However, in 2024, only the top six teams in terms of points earned during the regular season were guaranteed to automatically qualify for the Championship.
 One day before the start of the Championship event, the bottom four teams competed in an elimination-style round known as the Ride-In Round, which took place at the South Point Hotel Arena, where they battled it out for the final two qualification spots to the Team Series Championship at T-Mobile Arena.
 In 2025, the PBR discontinued the Ride-In Round, meaning all 10 teams will compete at the Team Series Championship.